alephium/alephium-web3/README.md

 **`"type": "commonjs"`** — declares the package's default module type.
 Without this, Node.js auto-detects the type on each file access, causing a small performance hit ([publint suggestion](https://publint.dev/)).
 We use `"commonjs"` (not `"module"`) because:
 - The package root contains source files, config files, and scripts that are CJS
 - The `dist/_esm/` directory overrides this with its own `{"type": "module"}` nested `package.json`
-- Jest runs in CJS mode and loads files relative to the package root
+- Vitest runs tests relative to the package root

 **`"sideEffects": false`** — tells bundlers (webpack, Vite, Rollup) that all modules in this package are pure — importing a module without using its exports has no observable effect.
 This enables aggressive tree-shaking: if a consumer imports only `isValidAddress`, the bundler can safely drop all other modules.